 Natalie Scenters-Zapico is the author of Lima :: Limón (Copper Canyon Press, forthcoming 2019) and The Verging Cities (Center for Literary Publishing, 2015).
 She earned a BA from University of Texas at El Paso and an MFA in poetry from the University of New Mexico.
-Her poems have appeared or are forthcoming in Tin House, Indiana Review, Pleiades, Poetry magazine, Gulf Coast, and The Believer, among others.
+Her poems have appeared in Tin House, Indiana Review, Pleiades, Poetry magazine, Gulf Coast, and The Believer, among other periodicals.

 Scenters-Zapico has taught at the University of Nebraska—Lincoln, Westminster College, the University of Texas at El Paso, and elsewhere.
 She is the recipient of the PEN American/Joyce Osterweil Award for Poetry, the Great Lakes Colleges Association Prize, the Utah Book Award, and the National Association of Chicano/a Studies Book Award.
 She has received a Lannan Literary Fellowship and has served as a CantoMundo Fellow.
 In 2018, Scenters-Zapico was awarded a Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation.